 The discovery of gold along with the legend of the Lost Dutchman Mine brought new miners to the area and in no time, the town had three saloons, a boarding house, a general store, brewery, blacksmith shop, butcher shop, and a school.
 For five years the town boomed with a population of 1,500 people.
 The town started to die out as the gold dried up and prices dropped, the miners moved on, the post office was closed November 2, 1898, and Goldfield became a ghost town.

 Some prospectors clung on to the area, hoping to find the Lost Dutchman Mine or a new gold vein.
 Others tried to reopen the existing mines, but all attempts were unsuccessful until a man named George Young, who was the secretary of Arizona and the acting governor came.
 Young brought in new mining methods and equipment to recover the ore and the town began to slowly come back again.
 A mill and a cyanide plant were built, a second post office was established on June 8, 1921, and the “new” town was called Youngberg.
 The new town only lasted about 5 years until the gold was gone.
 The post office was discontinued on October 30, 1926, and the town died once again.

-The authentic looking street is filled with people in period costume, horses and wagons, and gunfighter presentations.
+The authentic-looking street is filled with people in period costumes, horses and wagons, and gunfighter presentations.

 Superstitious Mountain Museum

 Inside the museum, there are a number of things from volcanic eruptions, Indians, ranchers, miners, Lost Dutchman Mine theories and maps and a few pictures and things about “Apacheland Ranch” movie studio.
 Outside the museum are the 3 pieces from the Apacheland Ranch that were not destroyed in the fire in 2004….
 The Elvis Memorial Chapel, The Audie Murphy Apacheland Barn, and The Gallows.